 Purpose: to establish areas of mixed land uses primarily devoted to combining low to moderate density commercial development with limited residential uses.
 MU-1 seeks to become the retail, restaurant, and entertainment district for downtown Round Rock with an active and pedestrian-friendly streetscape, and with residential or other uses on upper floors of multi-story buildings.
 The design standards encourage development that is compatible with and complementary to the existing two-block National Register Historic District, while not trying to imitate it.

 Purpose: to establish areas of mixed land uses primarily devoted to combining moderate density residential development with moderate density commercial development.
 MU-2 seeks to become a true mixed-use neighborhood with many housing types that are located in the same building as or adjacent to commercial and office uses.
-The MU-2 district encourage greater density in buildings that are located close to wide sidewalks and contain ground floor non-residential uses, creating a neighborhood where residents can live, work, and play while reducing the need to drive everywhere.
+The MU-2 district encourages the creation of a neighborhood where residents can live, work, and play while reducing the need to drive everywhere.
 Design standards will encourage more creativity and variety in building styles.

 Certain conditions that apply to specific land uses in the MU-1, MU-2 and MU-L zoning districts are described in the Supplementary Use Standards.